ppy/osu-wiki/wiki/Tournaments/KEL/3/en.md

 9. If a player takes more time than allotted for either action, the procedures adopted will be as follows:
    - First occurrence: A 15-second extension is given along with a verbal warning.
    - On subsequent occurrences: the referee will issue the `!mp start 10` command.
-10. Players got one timeout of 2 minutes per match, both players and the referee, must be in agreement about extending a timeout or having another timeout.
+10. Players get one timeout of 2 minutes per match.
+Both players and the referee must be in agreement when extending a timeout or having another timeout.

 ### Disconnections